Jacob-J-Nealy/FinacialTracker/README.md

-- As a user, I would like the Add Deposits option to prompt me for relevant information—such as date, amount, description, and vendor— and automatically store this data in a structured CSV file; so that I can maintain an organized digital record, easily retrieve and review my financial entries later, and ensure comprehensive tracking of all deposit activity over time.
+- As a user, I would like the Add Deposits option to prompt me for relevant information—such as date, amount, description, and vendor— and automatically store this data in a structured CSV file; so that I can maintain an organized digital record, easily retrieve and review my financial entries later, and ensure comprehensive tracking of all deposit activity over time..

 - As a user, I would like the Make Payments option to ask me for my debit information and save it for later use so that I can have better ease of use long term.